Sunday, September 4, 2011

 Cancellations

-I will attempt to email the entire class using First Class to warn of any unanticipated cancellations.
+I will attempt to email the entire class to warn of any unanticipated cancellations.

 Laptop Policy